Benedictteo05/OSA_notes/Programming/Kotlin.md

 #### Conditions and loops
 **If expression**
 ```
-var a = 5
-var b = 10
+// Simple if statement
 var max = a
 if (a < b) max = b

-// with else
+// With else
 if (a > b) {
 	max = a
 } else {
 	max = b
 }

-// as expression
+// As expression
 max = if (a > b) a else b
 ```